The Ultra

 • Support staff costs at checkpoints (payment, food, drink, travel)

-• Finish venue (with proper music and food)
+• Finish party venue

 • Photography and Film crews